 The first generation of the all-conquering Raspberry Pi came to market in 2012 and was devised as an educational tool that could help teach children to code.
 Since then, it’s gained traction outside of the classroom; amateur inventors across the world incorporate the RPi into a wide range of projects.

 The latest version of the Raspberry Pi 3, the Model B+, comes with a 1.4Ghz quad-core processor and dual-band wireless LAN, along with an HDMI output to which you can connect your monitor or television, and various USB inputs that’ll accept mice, keyboards, and your mobile-phone charger.
+To learn more about the Raspberry pi, visit our post Getting Started with Raspberry Pi.

 The Arduino first hit shelves in 2008 and was marketed as an open-source prototyping board for Atmel microcontrollers.
 A microcontroller, as we’ll discover, is something quite different from the microprocessor that powers the Raspberry Pi.